yiisoft/middleware-dispatcher/README.md

   The middleware returned will be executed.
 - A callback `function(ServerRequestInterface $request, RequestHandlerInterface $next): ResponseInterface`.

-For handler action and callable typed parameters are automatically injected using dependency injection container passed to the route.
+For handler action and callable typed parameters are automatically injected using dependency injection container.
 Current request and handler could be obtained by type-hinting for `ServerRequestInterface` and `RequestHandlerInterface`.

-After middleware set if defined, you can do the dispatching:
+After middleware set is defined, you can do the dispatching:

 ```php
 $request = new ServerRequest('GET', '/teapot');
 $response = $dispatcher->dispatch($request, $this->getRequestHandler());
 ```

 Given a request dispatcher executes middleware in the set and produces response.
-For each middleware `BeforeMiddleware` and `AfterMiddleware` events are triggered.
+Last specified middleware will be executed first.
+For each middleware `\Yiisoft\Middleware\Dispatcher\Event\BeforeMiddleware` and `\Yiisoft\Middleware\Dispatcher\Event\AfterMiddleware` events are triggered.

+### Customizing dispatcher

+There are two possibilities customizing middleare dispatcher:

+1. Providing custom implementation of `MiddlewareFactoryInterface`.
+There you can introduce custom syntax for defining middleware or feed middleware created with additional data.
+2. Providing custom implementation of `MiddlewarePiplineInterface`.
+There you can customize in which order and how exactly middleware are executed.

 ## Testing